goravjindal/oldgoravjindal.github.io/_cstheoryrss/2025-07-07-arxiv-data-structures-and-algorithms-on-the-approximability-of-train-routing-and-the-min-max-disjoint-paths-problem.md

 ---
 layout: post
 category: cstheoryrss
-title: "arXiv: Data Structures and Algorithms: On the Approximability of Train Routing and the Min-Max Disjoint Paths Problem"
+title: "arXiv: Data Structures and Algorithms: On the Approximability of Train Routing and the Min-Max Disjoint Paths"
 date: 2025-07-07T00:00:00
 ---